ubernostrum/django-flashpolicies/docs/policies.rst

       backwards-compatible fashion (likely through an argument
       defaulting to SHA-1).

-      :param fingerprint: The fingerprint (:class:`str`) of the signing key to allow.
+      :param str fingerprint: The fingerprint of the signing key to allow.
       :rtype: :data:`None`
+      :raises TypeError: if the current metapolicy is :data:`SITE_CONTROL_NONE`.
+See :meth:`metapolicy` for
+         details.

    .. method:: metapolicy(permitted)